 It doesn’t matter what season it is, our kids will find a way to be bored.
 In the winter they are snowbound and fighting the cabin fever.
 During the summer they’re hot and bothered, laying around the house and getting under your feet.

-As parents we feel we should be taking the kids out and providing them with meaningful, educational activities to stimulate their little minds.
-However, the reality is that work, chores, exhustion, budget, and a total disinterest in dragging a bunch of complaining, squabbling kids around an atraction they said they wanted to go to, conspire to have you stay at home.
+As parents, we feel we should be taking the kids out and providing them with meaningful, educational activities to stimulate their little minds.
+However, the reality is that work, chores, exhaustion, budget, and a total disinterest in dragging a bunch of complaining, squabbling kids around an attraction they said they wanted to go to, conspire to have you stay at home.

 So, what can you do?

-Luckily, Dorling Kindersley has the solution to this problem with their range of Ultimate Sticker Books and Ultimate Sticker Collections.
+Luckily, Dorling Kindersley has the solution to this problem with its range of Ultimate Sticker Books and Ultimate Sticker Collections.

 Regular readers know I have a not so secret love affair with Dorling Kindersley books.
 They not only have something for every occasion but they have something for every interest and every age group.
 I am always excited to have new DK offerings to add to our shelves, and the set of sticker books we received for review was no exception.

 DK sent us four of the sticker books; Space, Dinosaurs, LEGO City, and LEGO Friends.
 In addition to these titles, DK is offering a diverse range of sticker books including; “Things That Go Sticker Encyclopedia”, “Baby Animals Sticker Encyclopedia”, “Disney Pixar Cars Ultimate Sticker Collection”, “Frozen Ultimate Sticker Book”, and the “Avengers Assemble Ultimate Sticker Collection”.

 These are not the sticker books of my childhood where you spend 20 minutes peeling off stickers that rip and once they are in place, you are done.
 These are so much more fun.